How tough is it to get into Civil Services like IAS, IPS, IFS etc? How many vacancies were there for Civil Services Posts in India?

 Out of that 180, 102 seats were reserved seats.

 Only 72 seats come under general merit.

-So, if you belong to general category, you need to be in the top of the rank list to secure IAS on merit.
+So, if you belong to the general category, you need to be at the top of the rank list to secure IAS on merit.

 Thus, the chance of getting into IAS is something like 1 in a million!